developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 **ColorPressed -** Used to specify the color of the selected key when the key is pressed.
 Changes appear on the device simulator when the key is pressed.

 **Image -** Used to specify an image to fill the space of the selected key.
 After selection, the image appears immediately on the device simulator.
-When the layout is saved, selected image(s) are embedded within the “.encrypted” file.
-Supports `.jpg` and `.png` image file formats.
+When the layout is saved, selected image(s) are embedded within the “.encrypted” file. **Supports** `.jpg` **and** `.png` **image files.
+Zebra recommends using files of 100 KB or less for optimal layout performance.
+File name must begin with an alpha-numeric character**.

 **ImagePressed -** Used to specify an image to be displayed when the button is pressed.
 After selection, the image appears on the device simulator when the button is pressed.
-When the layout is saved, selected image(s) are embedded within the “.encrypted” file.
-Supports `.jpg` and `.png` image file formats.
+When the layout is saved, selected image(s) are embedded within the “.encrypted” file.  **Supports** `.jpg` **and** `.png` **image files.
+Zebra recommends using files of 100 KB or less for optimal layout performance.
+File name must begin with an alpha-numeric character**.

 -----